 To be "pre-med" means you are embarking on a course of study aimed at preparing you for to apply to a medical school (or other post-graduate health profession).
 It means you are taking the classes and gaining the experiences that these schools look for in qualified applicants.

-What type of education is required?A four-year professional program.
+What type of education is required?A plan to prepare for a graduate health professional program.

 Coursework required for most medical schools

 - 1 year introductory biology with labs

 - 1 year general physics with labs

 - 1 year English

 Although this coursework will meet the requirements for many schools, students should research the prerequisites of the schools to which they hope to apply.

 Note: Schools have differing policies for accepting AP, IB or CLEP credits to meet program prerequisites.
 Students should contact the schools to which they would like to apply to find out that school's policy.
 Since most students will not know what schools they will apply to when they are planning their schedules, many students choose to retake the science prerequisites or take the honors version of the course.
 The decision should be made on an individual basis and it is recommended that students speak to an adviser when making this choice.

 Additional course work to prepare for MCAT in 2015 and beyond